Gronau, North Rhine-Westphalia: Transport

 Gronau can be reached by road via the Autobahn A 30 and A 31, the Dutch Rijksweg 35, the Bundesstraße B 54n.
 Gronau (Westf) railway station connects Gronau with Enschede in the Netherlands via the Dortmund–Gronau railway and the Münster–Enschede railway.

+Gronau is located in the area of the fare association Westfalen-Tarif.

 The nearest airports are Münster Osnabrück Airport and Enschede Airport Twente, although the latter has no scheduled flights.

 The town is connected to the regional Flamingo cycle path.

 Politics

 Mayors

 The following is a list of the mayors of Gronau since 1974: